-There’s a lot of negativity swirling around lately so I thought we could all use a healthy dose of optimism and positivity.
-Below are some examples I’ve come across the past few weeks highlighting the brighter side of human nature.
+There’s usually a lot of negativity swirling around so I thought we could all use a healthy dose of positivity, myself included.

-Two weeks ago, during his commencement speech at Morehouse College, Robert F. Smith pledged to pay off all student loans for the 396 graduates.
-His reasoning was simple: “”This will allow them to pursue their dreams … As opposed to serving the debt.”
+During a commencement speech at Morehouse College, Robert F. Smith pledged to pay off all student loans for the 396 graduates.
+His reasoning was simple: “This will allow them to pursue their dreams … as opposed to serving the debt.”

-- Immunization of over 700 million children across the globe
+- Immunization for over 700 million children across the globe

 - Retroviral therapy for 17 million HIV patients

-- Treatment of more than 100 million cases of malaria in 2017 alone
+- Treatment of more than 100 million cases of malaria in one year alone

 - Virtually eliminated the polio virus which is now only found in Afghanistan and Pakistan.
 Two decades ago it was active in 125 countries.